AdobeDocs/commerce-php/src/pages/development/components/message-queues/bulk-operations-example.md

 ---
-title: Example Bulk Operations Implementation | Commerce PHP Extensions
+title: Bulk operations implementation | Commerce PHP Extensions
 description: Use this example to create your own bulk operation in Adobe Commerce or Magento Open Source.
 ---